igaster/laravel-theme/README.md

 ##### What about external assets (eg CDN)?
 Link directly to your external assets.
 Every url that starts with http(s) will not be proccesed by default.

+##### Can I place my themes in a different path than Laravel's views folder?
+Yes.
+Set the `themes_path` option in `themes.php` configuration file to any path.
+However the default Laravel views path will be used as a fallback when a view is requested and can not be located in any other folder.

 ##### How do I change the public path?
 Rebind Laravel's 'path.public'. [(More info)](https://laracasts.com/discuss/channels/general-discussion/where-do-you-set-public-directory-laravel-5)

 ##### I'm editing a view but I dont see the changes
 Laravel is compiling your views every-time you make an edit.
 A compiled view will not recompile unless you make any edit to your view.
-Keep this in mind while you are developing themes...
+You can manualy clear compiled views with `artisan view:clear`.Keep this in mind while you are developing themes...